munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code scanner-c

-Our scanner has state to track where it is as it chews its way through the user's source code.
-Like we did with the VM, we wrap that state in a struct and then create a single top-level module variable for it so we don't have to pass it around all of the various functions.
+Our scanner tracks where it is as it chews its way through the user's source code.
+Like we did with the VM, we wrap that state in a struct and then create a single top-level module variable of that type so we don't have to pass it around all of the various functions.

 There are surprisingly few fields.
-The `start` pointer marks the beginning of the current lexeme being scanned, and `current` points to the current character being looked at -- the next character to be consumed, not the most-recently consumed one.
+The `start` pointer marks the beginning of the current lexeme being scanned, and `current` points to the current character being looked at.

 <span name="fields"></span>